 There is no harmonized OTIF specification for energy billing.
-The on-board part is described in the UTP LOC&PAS, as it is a prerequisite for using the EU rail system.
+The on-board part is described in the UTP LOC&PAS as it is a prerequisite for using the EU rail system.

-For a vehicle which is only intended to be operated outside the EU, the on-board energy measurement system might not be of any use for the particular operational environment.
-If no energy billing system is implemented in the CSs concerned, the derogation procedure in accordance with ATMF Annex B could be applied, in combination with admission in accordance with ATMF Art.
-6 § 4.
+For a vehicle which is only intended to be operated outside the EU, the on-board energy measurement system might be of no use for the particular operational environment.
+If in the CSs concerned no energy billing system is implemented, the derogation procedure in accordance with ATMF Annex B could be applied, in combination with admission in accordance with ATMF Art.6§4.